 I do not permit the use of cell phones, cameras, voice recorders, computers, or similar electronic equipment in the classroom unless you need to use such a device to accommodate for a disability, in which case you should schedule a meeting with me to discuss the use of the device as soon as possible.
-Calculators are allowed, of course, and it is acceptable to use a cell phone as a calculator.
+Calculators are allowed, of course.
+Cell phones may not be used as a calculator during exams.
 The spirit of the rule is that the classroom should be an electronic free zone where we tune out the distractions of the world and focus on learning physics.
 The classroom is a place of dialogue, and the electronic gadgets of our modern culture are not necessary for that dialogue to take place.